OpenStickCommunity/Hardware/RP2040 Advanced Breakout Board/README.md

 - Outer Copper Weight = 1oz
 - Via Covering = Tented
 - Board Outline Tolerance = +/- 0.2mm (Regular)
-- Confirm Production file = Yes (note 2)
+- Confirm Production file = Yes
-- Remove Order Number = Yes (note 3)
+- Remove Order Number = Yes
 - Flying Probe Test = Fully Test
 - Gold Fingers = No
 - Castellated Holes = No
 - No advanced options

 5 - Choose the following options for the PCB assembly
-- PCBA Type = Economic (note 4)
+- PCBA Type = Economic
 - Assembly Side = Top Side
 - PCBA Qty = (however large your run will be, minimum of 2)
 - Tooling holes = Added by Customer
-- Confirm Parts Placement = Yes (note 5)
+- Confirm Parts Placement = Yes

-6 - Make sure you have read the terms and conditions of JLCPCB assembly service and then click on the `Confirm` button if you agree
+6 - Make sure you have read the terms and conditions of JLC PCB assembly service and then click on the `Confirm` button if you agree

 7 - The Bill of Materials page will show you a render of the board without parts.
 You can click the `NEXT` button here unless you see any issues with the board